Who are we and what do we do?

 I am very proud of our school and believe that it does the best for all the children that pass through.
 However we are always looking to improve and I am keen to support the staff team in all that they want to achieve.

-I have been a governor at the school for four years now having originally been the staff governor representative.
+I have been a governor at the school for five years now having originally been the staff governor representative.
 I resigned from my post at Crest in September 2018 to take up a promoted position as an Assistant Headteacher at another Medway school and in October 2018 I was re-appointed to the Crest Governing Body as the LA Governor.

 I have particularly enjoyed seeing all the wonderful things the school does, not only for the education of the children, but also for their families and the wider community.
 My role as a governor is to focus on inclusion and vulnerable groups.